Cathy Davidson

 Cathy N. Davidson (born 1949) is an American scholar and university professor.
-Beginning July 1, 2014, she is a professor at the Graduate Center of the City University of New York.
+She is a Distinguished Professor of English, Digital Humanities, and Data Analysis and Visualization at the Graduate Center of the City University of New York where she founded the Futures Initiative.

-She was a professor of English at Duke University in 2006.
 She has authored or edited 18 books.
 Her work focuses on technology, collaboration, cognition, learning, and the digital age.

 Early life and education

 Davidson was born in Chicago, received a B.A. from Elmhurst College, an M.A. and Ph.D. from the Binghamton University, and did postdoctoral studies at the University of Chicago.
 She has received honorary doctorates from Elmhurst College and Northwestern University.